 Campus Health Service has a variety of information available online.
 Although you will find some links below there is additional information available from their website:

-If you wish to request a disability accommodation in order to facilitate a meeting or talking with the Office of Title IX (for example, ASL interpreting or assistance with building access) please contact the Office of Title IX at (520) 621-7979 or Titleix@email.arizona.edu.
+If you wish to request a disability accommodation in order to facilitate a meeting (for example, ASL interpreting or assistance with building access) please contact the Office of Institutional Equity at (520) 621-7979 or firstname.lastname@example.org.